OADA/oada-cache/README.md

 # oada-cache

 A client tool for interacting with an [OADA server](https://www.github.com/OADA/oada-srvc-docker/) instance.
-This library is useful for caching an OADA subgraph to a client application as well as for IoT.
+It can be used for fully cached web applications, data import scripts, IoT devices streaming data, and back-end microservices.

 ## Installation
 `npm install @oada/oada-cache`